coheigea/testcases/apache/docker/cxf/sts-rest/README.md

  * To get a (plain) JWT without any wrapping using curl:

-   curl -u alice:security -H "Accept: text/plain" -k http://localhost:8080/cxf-sts-rest/SecurityTokenService/token/jwt
+   curl -u alice:security -H "Accept: text/plain" http://localhost:8080/cxf-sts-rest/SecurityTokenService/token/jwt

 This project is provided as a quick and easy way to play around with the Apache CXF STS.
 It should not be deployed in production as it uses default